urin/moove/README.md

 Followings are used to build.

 - [cargo-make](https://crates.io/crates/cargo-make/) as the task runner
-- [cargo-zigbuild](https://crates.io/crates/cargo-zigbuild) to build for multiple platform
+- [cargo-zigbuild](https://crates.io/crates/cargo-zigbuild) to build for multiple platforms

 ### Setup building environment 🪜